Skip to main content

 header.payload.signature

 The RFC-7519 has more details on how this standard is defined.
-To understand each component in-depth and understand how to decode a JWT, visit JWT.io.
+To understand each component in depth and how to decode a JWT, visit JWT.io.

 These components combined are what make up a JWT.
 An example of a JWT would look something like this: